Screenshot 2026-02-24 at 9.19.28 PM.png

 Campaign Structure

+This nomination effort is designed to be affirming rather than adversarial.
 It focuses on celebrating the human spirit and elevating those who are building bridges in the midst of division.

 The campaign will include: